earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/get-to-know-r/2017-01-25-R02-start-using-r.Rmd

 ---
 layout: single
-title: "Objects in R"
+title: "Creating variables in R and the string vs numeric data type or class - Data Science for scientists 101"
-excerpt: "This tutorial introduces the R scientific programming language.
-It is designed for someone who has not used R before.
-We will work with precipitation and stream discharge data for Boulder County."
+excerpt: "This lesson covers creating variables or objects in R. It also introduces some of the basic data types or classes including strings and numbers.
+This lesson is designed for someone who has not used R before."
 authors: ['Leah Wasser', 'Data Carpentry']
 category: [course-materials]
 class-lesson: ['get-to-know-r']